Supermagnum/writeup/README.md

 2X NEMA 23 steppers 1.8° steps with 60:1 ( gives 0.03 ° output steps ) worm gear boxes for azimuth and elevation in this for mechanical strength: https://github.com/Supermagnum/Nemabox/blob/main/README.md
 Ferrite cores on the motor cables.
+12V or 24 V drive, PWM.

 DC bias extractor in a aluminium box, ferrite on the DC cables.